avotoko/avgle-HLS-playlist-downloader/README.md

 Decrypt and download HLS playlist(m3u8) of avgle.com video in browser.

 **\[Oct.
 19 2020]**
-**uBlock Origin default filter is blocking the third party script on avgle.com.**
+**uBlock Origin default filter is blocking the third party scripts on avgle.com.**
 If necessary, please add the following filter to \[My Filters] to allow access to my script.
 `@@||avotoko.github.io/avgle-HLS-playlist-downloader/avgle-hls-playlist-downloader.js$script,domain=avgle.com`
 * Bookmarklet and usage is posted on my blog. https://avotoko.blogspot.com/2020/04/avgle-hls-playlist-downloader.html